 “The gravity of the situation cannot be recorded with a pencil but can only be understood when you live in constant fear of being executed.
 It can only be understood when one takes into account the loss of life and property accompanying the feud.
 What is left for you and I is to make the sacrifices of all those who paid the supreme price to see AZAPO surviving worthwhile.”

 Sadly, Cde Paper “paid the supreme price” on 15 July 1986 when he took a risk to visit his ageing and ailing mother at night.
 He was on the run not away from the enemy, but from his own sisters and brothers in the struggle.
 He was captured not by the forces of the enemy regime, but by those who claimed to be “freedom fighters”.
-While the detention and brutal torture of the white settler-colonial regime could not puncture his life, the “freedom fighters” made haste to achieve what the enemy failed to do.
-In that way, the “freedom fighters” denied Cde Paper the honour of dying in the hands of his enemies like the Libyan revolutionary Omar Al-Mukhtar who aged a 20-years guerrilla warfare against Italian colonisation of Libya.
+While the detention and brutal torture by the white settler-colonial regime could not puncture his life, the “freedom fighters” made haste to achieve what the enemy failed to do.
+In that way, the “freedom fighters” denied Cde Paper the honour of dying in the hands of his enemies like the Libyan revolutionary Omar Al-Mukhtar who waged a 20-years guerrilla warfare against Italian colonisation of Libya.
 In the 1981 film Lion of the Desert, Mukhtar can be seen washing his hands and praying before being executed in public on 16 September 1931 to demoralise and intimidate the Libyan Mujahedin.
 I do not know what Cde Paper said when he was attacked, shot and necklaced by the “freedom fighters”.
 But a proud and fearless Mukhtar (73) can be seen chanting words like: “Thank you Lord for allowing me to die in the hands of my enemies”.

 Frank talk Volume 3 of 1989/90, of which Cde Adv Imrann was part of the Editorial Collective, paid tribute to Cde Paper by rebuking the phenomenon of political intolerance and self-hatred: